shree675/slash-cookies/README.md

 4. Click on the selected popup or window to remove or refine it.

 Optional:
-* Toggle *Save* to not save the current selection.
+* Uncheck *Save* to not save the current selection.
-* Click on the erasor icon to clear the stored windows to be removed/refined for the current web domain.
+* Click on the erasor icon to clear the rules for the current web domain (URL).

 Press <kbd>Esc</kbd> at any time to exit the process.

 > [!IMPORTANT]
 > If clicking on the element does not work, press <kbd>Enter</kbd> to perform the action while hovering over the element.

+The extension also displays a notification popup briefly to inform the user that certain HTML elements were hidden/modified as per the defined rules for a given web page.

 ## Demonstration